KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/roy-forensic-mockery.md

 The attack is a **point-by-point, parodic rebuttal** of the Originator's legal case.

 ### Evidence of Real-Time Surveillance
-The article was posted within **one hour** of the Originator's legal actions.
+The article was posted within **hours** of the Originator's legal actions.
 This indicates live monitoring and an ability to coordinate a complex, high-level narrative response in real time.

 ### Co-opting of Legal Language
 The entire article is structured as a legal complaint — a **mirror image** designed to mock and invalidate the Originator’s actual legal standing.